stewart-lab/skimgpt/README.md

     pip install -r requirements.txt
     ```
 3. **Environment Variables**
    Before running the script, ensure you have set up your OpenAI API key in your environment.
+We recommend setting in your shell profile.
 You can set it using:
   ```bash
     export OPENAI_API_KEY=your_api_key_here
     export PUBMED_API_KEY=your_api_key_here